-The Regional Director of Co-operatives, the Metro Director of Co-operatives, Regional Manager of CUA, Representatives of CUA, Representatives of Department of Co-operatives, Fellow Co-operators, ladies and gentlemen, on behalf of the Board of Directors of KATH-CCU, I present our report which covers the performance of KATH-CCU from 1st July 2017 to 30th June 2018 to the members here present.
+The Regional Director of Co-operatives, the Metro Director of Co-operatives, Regional Manager of CUA, Representatives of CUA, Representatives of Department of Co-operatives, invited Guest, Fellow Co-operators, ladies and gentlemen, on behalf of the Board of Directors of KATH-CCU, I present our report which covers the performance of KATH-CCU from 1st July 2019 to 30th June 2020 to the members here present.

 The vision and mission of this great movement of ours continue to be realized and actualized with each passing year and I am grateful to all for your immense contributions to this feat.